MultiW/imu-analysis/model/README.md

 **1. IMU data cleaning**
 * Fix erroneous timestamps by interpolating from neighbors.
 * Re-sample data uniformly.
 We want uniform sampling intervals.
-* Normalize acceleration.
-(We don't use angular velocity or magnetic force for now.)
 * Apply a low-pass filter to smooth data.

 **2. Adjusting labels**

 Labels point to the raw IMU data's timestamps.
 We want to point these labels to the cleaned data.
 Note that the raw data's timestamps have been fixed/interpolated and re-sampled.

-**3. Feature selection and training**
+**3. Pre-processing and training**
-Now we can pre-process the cleaned IMU data into features.
+Now we can pre-process the cleaned IMU data by normalizing the acceleration values and generating features.
 This will be used to train our model.

+Note: we don't use angular velocity or magnetic force for now.

 ## Using the Model
 From a raw IMU file, the user should identify the workout data.
 For each workout data chunk, we can label the ski steps.